Bendigo Bank Geelong Wine Show – 17 & 18 October

 Awards Presentation Dinner

 The Geelong Wine Show culminates in an Awards Presentation Dinner to present and showcase our trophy winners.
-This year’s event will be held at the picturesque RACV Torquay Resort perched over the stunning Torquay and Jan Juc beaches.
+This year’s event will be held at the local award winning Truffleduck in Fyansford.

-Enjoy a delicious menu featuring premium local ingredients, served alongside our trophy winning wines, with guest presenter Gabriel Gate and award presentations throughout the evening.
+Enjoy a delicious menu featuring premium local ingredients, served alongside our trophy winning wines, with a guest presenter and award presentations throughout the evening.

 Taste and enjoy the Geelong region’s premium cool climate wines and meet the winemakers as we celebrate this year’s award winners.

-This once a year dinner is open to both the wine industry and the public with tickets available now.
+This once a year dinner is open to both the wine industry and the public with tickets from September.

 Don’t miss your chance to attend!